Allocate a SLang_Load_Type object

 unsigned int nargs

-function may be used to add a new
+The SLadd_intrinsic_function function may be used to add a new

 intrinsic function.
 The S-Lang name of the function is specified by

-.
-The third parameter, type
+to FVOID_STAR.
+The third parameter, type specifies the

 return type of the function and must be one of the following values: